 History

-Based on more than 10 years of academic research led by the company’s CSO, Rajwinder Lehal, Cellestia was founded in 2014 as spin-off from the prestigious Swiss Institute for Experimental Cancer Research (ISREC), based at the École Polytechnique Fédérale de Lausanne (EPFL), a world-renowned centre of excellence in Switzerland.
+Based on more than 10 years of academic research led by the company’s CEO, Rajwinder Lehal, Cellestia was founded in 2014 as spin-off from the prestigious Swiss Institute for Experimental Cancer Research (ISREC), based at the École Polytechnique Fédérale de Lausanne (EPFL), a world-renowned centre of excellence in Switzerland.
 Originally incubated at ISREC, today Cellestia has established its independent research facilities at Biopôle in Lausanne and in close proximity to Ludwig Institute for Cancer Research, Swiss Cancer Center Léman, Le Centre hospitalier universitaire vaudois (CHUV), and University of Lausanne and EPFL.
 In addition, multiple international research collaborations have been established.

 History